Fishing: Isabella River, Quadga Lake, Pose Lake, South Wilder Lake, North Wilder Lake, Lake Three, other small lakes

 About a half mile along the trail from the trailhead, you'll come across this sign.
 This marks the boundary line of the BWCA (May 12, 2023).

 Just before reaching the Isabella River, there is a campsite on the left (west) side of the trail.
-This campsite can be used by Powwow Trail hikers and by paddlers (July 25, 2021).
+This campsite can be used by Powwow Trail hikers and by canoeists paddling the Isabella River (July 25, 2021).

 As you pass the campsite, looking further down the trail to the north, you will see the bridge over the Isabella River (July 25, 2021).

-View from bridge looking upstream to the east toward Isabella Lake (July 25, 2021).
+View from bridge looking upstream to the east toward Isabella Lake.
+This is during a period of low water levels (July 25, 2021).

 Similar view from the bridge as shown above, but during very high water (May 12, 2023).

 Shortly after crossing the bridge heading northbound, you will have to cross this secondary river channel.
 There is usually a simple log bridge here, but if that has washed away, there is a series of rocks to step on to make your way over the river.
-This is a view with extremely low water levels.
+This is a view with extremely low water levels so you didn't even have to get your feet wet (July 25, 2021).

-Similar view of the secondary channel as shown in the photo above, but this time with high water levels in the river (May 12, 2023).
+Similar view of the secondary channel as shown in the photo above, but this time with high water levels in the river.
+This can be a difficult crossing when water levels are like this (May 12, 2023).

 Click on the photos below to see the full resolution image - Use your browsers back button to close photo and return to this page.